Remi Prieur

-Rémi Prieur (born April 17, 1997) is an Austrian-born-French-American soccer player.
+Rémi Prieur (born 17 April 1997) is an Austrian footballer.

 Career

-Youth, college & amateur
+Youth, college and amateur

 Prieur played with the San Jose Earthquakes academy prior to playing college soccer at Saint Mary's College of California in 2015.
 He didn't see any first team action as a freshman, but went on to make 55 appearances for the Gaels.
 Prieur earned All-America Third Team recognition and was named WCC Goalkeeper of the Year during his 2018 season.
 Prieur also earned All-America Second Team honors and was named WCC Goalkeeper of the Year for the second consecutive season following his senior year in 2019.

 Whilst at college, Prieur played in the USL League Two with Burlingame Dragons, San Francisco City and Portland Timbers U23s.

 Professional

-On January 13, 2020, Prieur was selected 47th overall in the 2020 MLS SuperDraft by Columbus Crew SC.
-However, he did not sign the club.
+On 13 January 2020, Prieur was selected 47th overall in the 2020 MLS SuperDraft by Columbus Crew SC.
+However, he did not for sign the club.

-On February 17, 2020, Prieur signed with USL Championship side Sporting Kansas City II.
-He made his debut on July 29, 2020, starting against Louisville City FC in a 2–1 win.
-Following the 2021 season, Kansas City opted to declined their contract option on Prieur.
+On 17 February 2020, Prieur signed with USL Championship side Sporting Kansas City II.
+He made his debut on 29 July 2020, starting against Louisville City FC in a 2–1 win.
+Following the 2021 season, Kansas City opted to decline their contract option on Prieur.

 Personal

 Prieur was born in Mödling, Austria, but raised in San Ramon, California, in the United States.
-He also holds dual American and French citizenship.
+He holds both American and French nationalities.